Create FGDC CSDGM metadata

 Overview > Item Description

-• Citation Title—Type the title in the Title text box.
+• Citation, Title—Type a descriptive title for the item in the Title text box.

-• Abstract—Type the abstract in the Description (Abstract) text box.
+• Description, Abstract—Type the abstract in the Description (Abstract) text box.

-• Purpose—Type the purpose in the Summary (Purpose) text box.
+• Description, Purpose—Type the purpose in the Summary (Purpose) text box.

 • Use Constraints—If there are any use constraints, click New Use Limitation and type them in the Use Limitation text box.
 If there are no use constraints associated with this item, don't add the Use Limitation text box to the page.